markbrennand/force-framework/source/injection/README.md

 Log on to your org.
 From the _App Launcher_ select _Bindings_.
 If you choose _All_, you will see the binding that was added to bind the class with the new configuration to the '_animals_' _Map_.

 Delete the _Binding_.
-Then run _PropertyWiring.run()_ in Anonymous APEX, you will see that the values displayed are now the default values.
+Then run _PropertyWiring.run()_ in Anonymous Apex, you will see that the values displayed are now the default values.

 In the _Bindings_ tab, create a new record.
 Assign it the following values;